Uber Accident Lawyer Orange County

 Phase 3: Ride Accepted — En Route to Pick Up or Carrying Passengers

-Once the driver accepts a ride request and throughout the trip until the passenger is dropped off, Uber and Lyft provide their maximum coverage: $1 million in third-party liability coverage plus uninsured/underinsured motorist coverage of $1 million.
-This is the highest level of coverage and applies whether you are the passenger, another driver, a pedestrian, or a cyclist injured in the accident.
+Once the driver accepts a ride request and throughout the trip until the passenger is dropped off, Uber and Lyft provide their maximum coverage: $1 million in third-party liability coverage.
+However, due to SB 371 (effective January 1, 2026), uninsured/underinsured motorist (UM/UIM) coverage has been dramatically reduced from $1 million to just $60,000 per person / $300,000 per accident — a 70% cut.
+The overall minimum coverage per incident was also reduced to $300,000.
+This is the highest level of rideshare coverage and applies whether you are the passenger, another driver, a pedestrian, or a cyclist injured in the accident.

 Common Causes of Uber and Lyft Accidents in Orange County